-Wake up its food o’clock, located in downtown Ithaca, sisters Tam and Christine have opened Hound and Mare, a cafe and bakery.
+Located in downtown Ithaca, sisters Tam and Christine opened Hound & Mare, a cafe and bakery.
 The restaurant business runs in the family, as their parents own the Saigon Kitchen in Ithaca as well.
-Hound and Mare offers fresh, healthy, and convenient feel-good food to share with everyone.
+Hound & Mare offers fresh, healthy, and convenient feel-good food to share with everyone.
 While their menu is mostly influenced by the American culture Tam and Christine grew up in, you will certainly see inspiration from their Asian roots.

-Flourishing in the Fall Creek neighborhood, Botanist Coffeehouse has opened in the former Ithaca Flower Shops Storefront.
+Flourishing in the Fall Creek neighborhood, Botanist Coffeehouse formerly, the Ithaca Flower Shops Storefront.
 Alongside coffee, espresso, and snacks at Botanist, you will find houseplants, hand-tied bouquets, and cut flowers.
 Botanist Coffeehouse offers the serene vibe of a flower shop in a space where you can sit with a cup of coffee.
-While Ithaca Flower Shop has relocated their main operations to Cortland owner Stacey Twigg, will remain in collaboration with Botanist Coffeehouse owned by Matti Sgrecci.
+While Ithaca Flower Shop has relocated its primary operations to Cortland owner Stacey Twigg, will remain in collaboration with Botanist Coffeehouse owned by Matti Sgrecci.
 The two share love for americanos and plant-loaded corners.

 Hiking can be one of the best activities for maintaining physical wellness.
 As one of the most photographed waterfalls in New York state, you will particularly enjoy visiting the iconic Taughannock Falls regardless of the time of year.
 Taughannock Falls carves a 400ft deep gorge through layers of sandstone, shale, and limestone.
 Multiple hiking trails provide views of the gorge, main falls, and smaller surrounding waterfalls.
 Go alone or with a friend and feel connected to yourself and nature during your hike.

 Let yourself feel inspired by the works of Ithaca and Tompkins County’s diverse artists.
 Open to all and free of charge, you can join the monthly Gallery Night Ithaca, a walkable art show across many galleries and unique spaces in Ithaca.
-The Open Studio Weekends along the Greater Ithaca Art Trail held annually in the fall are also worth adding to your calendar, along with other First Saturday Tours that allow for a peek into artists’ studios live and through video.
+Gallery Night takes place on the first Friday of each month!
+Open Studio Weekends along the Greater Ithaca Art Trail held annually in the fall are also worth adding to your calendar, along with other First Saturday Tours that allow for a peek into artists’ studios live and through video.

-Take a quiet walk with mother nature and it will nurture your mind, body, and soul.
+Take a quiet walk with mother nature; it will nurture your mind, body, and soul.
 The Six Mile Creek Gorge is a diverse ecological area consisting of streams, gorges, waterfalls, marshland, forest, and meadows of goldenrods, asters, shrub thickets, or young forests.
-The Elizabeth Mulholland Wildflower Preserve on the northside of Six Mile Creek, offers gentle walking paths along the creek.
-On the other side, you’ll find steep cliffside trails, take particular caution in the winter and spring.
-This area contains the City of Ithaca's reservoirs and is also designated as a unique natural area.
+The Elizabeth Mulholland Wildflower Preserve on the north side of Six Mile Creek offers gentle walking paths along the creek.
+On the other side, you’ll find steep cliffside trails, take caution in the winter and spring.
+This area contains the City of Ithaca's reservoirs and is designated as a unique natural area.